5 Breakthrough Psalms for Anxiety to bring Peace

 Yet God’s Word is living.

 Motherhood will bring some dark days.
+We will never have a perfect life.
 Our children or our spouse becomes ill.
 The finances don’t always look rosy.
 Death is a part of our world.
+Our daily lives are often placed in the rosey picturesque setting we envision.
 You may not be able to walk out of your dark times yet but know that God is walking beside you in it.
-He is your comfort during the times we are stuck in the darkness.
+God’s promise is that He is your comfort during the times we are stuck in the darkness.

 Psalm 56

 I like to trust in my own strength.
-Trouble is, I’m honestly not that strong.
-I just like to think that I am.
+The trouble is, I’m honestly not that strong.
+A stronghold of my life is that I like to think that I am stronger than I actually am.
 Relate at all mommas?
 It’s time to put our truth in God.
 He is our rock during tough times.
 Our strength when our worries overtake our hearts.
 Listen to this Psalms for anxiety in Psalm 56:3

 When I am afraid, I put my trust in you.